ibm-cloud-docs/cis/managing-for-reliability.md

 `Cache-Control: max-age=1000`

 But if you want to specify a cache timeout that's different from the browser, we can use `s-maxage`.
-Here's an example that tells IBM CIS to cache the object for 200 seconds and the browser to cache the object for 60 seconds.
+Here's an example that tells {{site.data.keyword.cis_short_notm}} to cache the object for 200 seconds and the browser to cache the object for 60 seconds.

 `Cache-Control: s-maxage=200, max-age=60`

-Basically `s-maxage` is intended to be followed ONLY by reverse proxies (so the browser should ignore it) whilst on the other hand we (IBM CIS) give priority to `s-maxage` if it is present.
+Basically `s-maxage` is intended to be followed ONLY by reverse proxies (so the browser should ignore it) whilst on the other hand we ({{site.data.keyword.cis_short_notm}}) give priority to `s-maxage` if it is present.
 We respect whichever value is higher: the browser cache setting or the `max-age` header.

 ### Summary on cache control headers and Page Rules for reliability
 {:#summary-cache-control-headers-page-rules}